vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

     1. Notice that the IoT hub Primary Connection String is listed.

-    1. Copy the value of the IoT hub Primary Connection String to Notepad.
+    1. Copy the value of the IoT hub Primary Connection String and save it to your text editor file.

     The Azure resources required for this lab are now available.